 This is something we all should remind ourselves of: the importance of consistency.
 How often do you want to go back to the gym per week?
 It doesn’t need to be the same frequency as before — you can blend your home workouts with your gym ones.

 Still write down how much you want to be back at the gym (and a reduced amount is probably a good idea) and remember to be consistent with whatever you do.
 With some consistency, you’ll be back to your old gym-self in no time.

 There is no point in starting your workouts if you end up getting yourself or others sick, so make sure to use your common sense when you’re out there while staying safe and having fun.

 That means if you or someone you live with feels ill, it’s probably better to stay home.
 We don’t want our gyms to close again.

 Staying safe also applies to preventing injury.
-Remember that you’re probably not going to be able to lift as heavy as you did 4 months ago.
-The worst thing you can do is have to take another four months off for injury, so play it safe and gradually you’ll get back to where you were.
+Remember that you’re probably not going to be able to lift as heavy as you did this time last year.
+The worst thing you can do is have to take another few months off for injury, so play it safe and gradually you’ll get back to where you were.

 Take Home Message

 Restarting your gym routine after lockdown might be hard, but remember to be consistent, patient and, most importantly, safe and sensible.
 We can’t wait to get lifting heavy again.

 How are you feeling about heading back to the gym?